Want to keep meat you’re smoking or grilling from drying out?

 While it isn’t talked about too much, there’s a super simple cooking technique that’ll keep the meat moist.
 It involves injecting liquid into the piece of meat you’re working with.

-While this technique mainly helps BBQ pork from drying out but it’s also a great way to add this extra flavor to your meat.
+While this technique mainly helps BBQ pork from drying out but it’s also a great way to add this extra flavor to your meat as well as tenderize the meat.

 Don’t worry if you’re not specifically working with a piece of pork butt.
 This technique can be applied to all kinds of different cuts of meat.
-It‘ll work great for smoked pork shoulder, brisket pork roast, and even roast beef.
+It‘ll work great for smoked pork shoulder, brisket, turkey, pork roast, ham, and even roast beef.

 What You’ll Need to to Inject Your Pork Butt